Welfare FAQ

 • What if I am feeling anxious about something?

 If you are feeling anxious about something, please contact your GP or the Welfare Service.
 We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+We will be happy to advise/support you, signpost you the relevant services, and get you other support such as reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA while you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • Samaritans